-FAN advocates work with ALL families with children, birth through graduation.
-They are here for you during this pandemic and distance learning.
-If you have questions about wi-fi connectivity, Oregon Health Plan, food, rent or utility help, please reach out to your FAN advocate.
+FAN advocates are available to assist ALL families with children, birth through graduation.
+If you have questions about Wi-Fi connectivity, Oregon Health Plan, food, rent or utility help, please reach out to your FAN advocate.
 Advocates are available via phone, email or text.
 Their goal is to make sure that your child has everything they need to be ready to learn.

-Project HELP advocates for the educational rights of children and youth living in homeless or transitional situations including residing in motels, substandard housing, shelter, transitional housing, camping or doubled up with other families.
-Contact Sandy Schmidt for help with enrollment, transportation and more – 541-355-1037.
+Project HELP advocates for the educational rights of children and youth experiencing homelessness or living in transitional situations including motels, substandard housing, shelters, transitional housing, camping or doubled up with other families.
+Contact Sandy Schmidt for help with enrollment, transportation and more – 541-355-1037 / (TEXT) 541-246-7409.